Dhaka: Capital city

-As the capital of the People's Republic of Bangladesh, Dhaka is the home to numerous state and diplomatic institutions.
+As the capital of the People's Republic of Bangladesh, Dhaka is home to numerous state and diplomatic institutions.
 The Bangabhaban is the official residence and workplace of the President of Bangladesh, who is the ceremonial head of state under the constitution.
-The National Parliament House is located in the modernist capital complex designed by Louis Kahn in Sher-e-Bangla Nagar.
-The Ganabhaban, the official residence of the Prime Minister, is situated on the north side of Parliament.
+The National Parliament House is located in the modernist capital complex designed by Louis Kahn in Sher-e-Bangla Nagar, while the Ganabhaban, known for being former prime minister Sheikh Hasina's official residence, is situated on the north side.
 The Prime Minister's Office is located in Tejgaon.
 Most ministries of the Government of Bangladesh are housed in the Bangladesh Secretariat.
-The Supreme Court, the Dhaka High Court and the Foreign Ministry are located in the Ramna area.
+The Supreme Court, the Dhaka High Court and the Foreign Ministry are located in the Segunbagicha-Shahbagh area.
 The Defence Ministry and the Ministry of Planning are located in Sher-e-Bangla Nagar.
-The Armed Forces Division of the government of Bangladesh and Bangladesh Armed Forces headquarters are located in Dhaka Cantonment.
+The Armed Forces Division of the government of Bangladesh and the army, navy and air force HQs of the Bangladesh Armed Forces are located in Dhaka Cantonment.
 Several important installations of the Bangladesh Army are also situated in Dhaka and Mirpur Cantonments.
 The Bangladesh Navy's principal administrative and logistics base, BNS Haji Mohshin, is located in Dhaka.
 The Bangladesh Air Force maintains the BAF Bangabandhu Air Base and BAF Khademul Bashar Air Base in Dhaka.

 Dhaka hosts 54 resident embassies and high commissions and numerous international organizations.
 Most diplomatic missions are located in the Gulshan and Baridhara areas of the city.
-The Agargaon area near Parliament is home to the country offices of the United Nations, the World Bank, the Asian Development Bank and the Islamic Development Bank.
+The Agargaon area near Parliament is home to the country offices of the United Nations, the World Bank, the Asian Development Bank, and the Islamic Development Bank.